triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

 __4.3 Specify local lora path__

-vLLM v0.3.0 just supported the inference of **local lora weights applying**, which means that the vllm cannot pull any lora adapter from huggingface.
+vLLM v0.4.0.post1 supported the inference of **local lora weights applying**, which means that the vllm cannot pull any lora adapter from huggingface.
 So triton should know where the local lora weights are.

 Create a `multi_lora.json` file under `model_repository/vllm_model/1/` path: